20 Meals you can make from Leftover Sausage

 Make a short crust pastry and layer it with vegetables and thinly sliced sausage then cover in a white sauce or pasta sauce.
 Top with pastry or cheese and bake until cooked through.

-Try a savoury bread and butter style pudding instead of the sweet with cinnamon.
+Try a savoury bread and butter style pudding instead of the usual sweeter dessert version.
 Use bread, butter, a runny white cheese sauce and thinly sliced sausage for something different.
 Serve with salad or vegetables.

 Cook pasta, add the sausages (chopped up) and stir through any pasta sauce, a cheese sauce, or garlic and butter for a tasty pasta dish.
 Another option is to stir through a chunky dip like pesto.
 You can often get them reduced to clear which makes this a cheap and tasty meal.

 Instead of ham and cheese scrolls, slice the sausages thinly and make sausage and cheese scrolls.
-Make up a dough, roll it out, add the filling and roll it up to bake.
+Make up a dough, roll it out, spread some sauce over it, add the filling and roll it up to bake.

 Chop the sausages up, add onion, potato, carrot and other vegetables.
 Cover in a stock/gravy/sauce and French onion soup mix or whatever base you like for a casserole then cook slowly until the vegetables are cooked through and serve with bread.